kevinpruvost/CUDA_RayTracing/README.md

 This project implements ray tracing using CUDA for computation and OpenGL for rendering.
 It leverages the `cuda_gl_interop` library provided by Nvidia for efficient data transfer between CUDA and OpenGL.
 The implementation includes various geometric primitives, bounding volume hierarchy (BVH) for acceleration, and depth of field effects.

 > **⚠️ Warning:** This project was intended to be a technical and fast experimentation.
 The code here does not reflect my full capabilities in terms of code architecture and optimization.
 I just wanted to spend 5 days learning as much new technical notions as possible.
+There are still technical points that I need to fix later also.

 ## Implemented Features